 Siberian Huskies, Akita's, and nordic, wolf like dogs are very independent, and will go off on their own and may not return.
 I had a friend in the Poconos, Pennsylvania and he lost his Husky that way.
 If you love your dog, keep it in the house!

 We also have a "snow dog" and saw a TV show about how they dig under fences.
 Our dog has dug under the fence numerous times, causing us great anguish when we realize he is gone.
-Once when he did this, our other dog trailed out behind him, was hit by a car, and the vet fees were about $1000.
-Make sure you get your dog "chipped", also.

 I would like to respond to the one person who said that Huskies can't stand the heat.
 Although I agree with everything else in their comment, my experience is that they can adapt to the heat quite well.
 I live in AR and it gets quite hot here.
 Another thing to remember is that Huskies have a phenomenal metabolism.
 They were bred to run and survive in cold temps with very little food.
 Don't overfeed your Husky, because they have a very efficient metabolism.
 They don't require a huge amount of food like other large breeds.
 I found that mine was much more active and fit when I scaled the food down to what a medium breed would eat.